 - Keeping or training animals for exhibition

-The regulations come into effect on 1 October 2018 and the following legislation will be replaced:
+The regulations came into effect on 1 October 2018 and the following legislation was replaced:

 - Pet Animals Act 1951

 - Animal Boarding Establishments Act 1963

 - Breeding of Dogs Act 1973 & Breeding and Sale of Dogs (Welfare) Act 1999